 - Expanded student choice of concentrations and in-depth courses

-We offer 3 concentrations in chemistry so that students can focus in areas of modern chemistry.
-One of the most compelling reasons to offer concentrations is to provide students with a modern but flexible curriculum that maximizes choice.
+We offer one concentration in chemistry so that students can focus in areas of modern chemistry.
+One of the most compelling reasons to offer this concentration is to provide students with a modern but flexible curriculum that maximizes choice.

 The American Chemical Society also provide a certification for students who complete a bachelor’s degree meeting the ACS guidelines.
 An ACS-certified degree signifies that a student has completed an integrated, rigorous program including introductory and foundational course work in chemistry and in-depth course work in chemistry or chemistry-related fields.
 The certified degree also emphasizes laboratory experience and the development of professional skills needed to be an effective chemist.